Best Kona Coffee: 2026 Top Picks (Plus How To Spot A Scam)

 Kona peaberry coffee is some of the best Kona coffee, not only for its exquisite flavor but also for how rare it is.
 Only 3-5 bags out of every 100 bags of Kona coffee are peaberry beans.

-We can’t get enough of the Kona Peaberry Medium Roast from Koa Coffee.
+We can’t get enough Kona Peaberry Medium Roast from Koa Coffee.
 We love how incredibly smooth and rich it is, with a touch of caramel on the finish.
 It lacks any bitterness and has a clean aftertaste with minimal acidity.

 This is one splurge you will not regret, and might just be some of the best Hawaiian coffee you’ve ever had.